geoserver/geoserver/doc/en/user/source/extensions/wps/operations.rst

       </gml:exterior>
     </gml:Polygon>

-For help in generating WPS requests, you can use the built-in :ref:`wps_request_builder`.
+For help in generating WPS requests you can use the built-in interactive :ref:`wps_request_builder`.